Skip to content

 Similar payment processing solutions

 For Pan-African coverage outside Nigeria, Paystack (Stripe-owned) is the cleanest developer alternative if you want fewer countries with better dev ergonomics.
 For West Africa specifically, Cellulant and Interswitch both have deeper roots in the offline-economy infrastructure but lighter modern API stacks.
-For LATAM expansion, dLocal or EBANX are the right answer rather than stretching Flutterwave outside its African footprint.
-For iGaming operators wanting a gambling-credentialed Western PSP to pair with Flutterwave on the African side, Nuvei or Solidgate cover Europe and North America with the licensing posture that MGA and UKGC operators need.
+For LATAM expansion, EBANX is the right answer rather than stretching Flutterwave outside its African footprint.
+For iGaming operators wanting a gambling-credentialed Western PSP to pair with Flutterwave on the African side, Nuvei or Worldpay cover Europe and North America with the licensing posture that MGA and UKGC operators need.
 For crypto cashier flows that Flutterwave can't service, NOWPayments handles 350+ coins or CoinsPaid covers 20+ for regulated EU operators.

 When to Choose an Alternative